INDYCAR

 The blue-riband event of the season is the Indianapolis 500, which also forms part of motorsport’s Triple Crown alongside the Monaco Formula 1 Grand Prix and the 24 Hours of Le Mans.
 The Indy 500, as it’s generally known, traditionally takes place at the end of May, while the season in its entirety spans March-September.

-Felix Rosenqvist made his INDYCAR debut in 2019, racing for multiple title-winning team Chip Ganassi Racing alongside five-time champion Scott Dixon.
-In 2024, Rosenqvist drives for Meyer Shank Racing in car #60.
+Felix Rosenqvist made his INDYCAR debut in 2019, racing for multiple title-winning team Chip Ganassi Racing alongside six-time champion Scott Dixon.
+From 2024, Rosenqvist drives for Meyer Shank Racing in the #60 Honda entry.

 HISTORY